wso2/istio-apim/adapter/README.md

 ## Developer Guide

-This guide is to create the adapter for key validation.
+This guide is to create the adapter for token validation.

 ##### 1. Clone WSO2 Istio-apim repo and setup environment variables